etcgroup/aloe/README.md

 A `truth` column may be provided if the data is labeled.
 Its values should be `true`, `false`, or empty.

-Output CSV files will have a similar format, but with added `predicted` and `segment` columns.
+Output CSV files will have a similar format, but with added `predicted`, `segment`, and `confidence` columns.
 The `predicted` column indicates the predicted label for the message, `true` or `false`.
 The `segment` column contains an integer id of the segment to which the message was assigned.
+The `confidence` column gives the estimated probability for the predicted label.

 Sample messages with ground truth labels (i.e. data for "train" mode):
 ```